 Therefore, by the triangle inequality in $S_{q,c}$ and $S_{q,r}$ we find

-Note that the final step follows directly from Kadison\textquoteright s inequality for (noncommutative) conditional expectations if $\eta_i,\theta_i$ are, in addition, in $L^{\infty}\vNT\cM$.
-For general $\eta_i$ and $\theta_i$ as above the asserted inequality then follows by a density argument.
+Note that the final step follows directly from Kadison's inequality for (noncommutative) conditional expectations if $\eta _i,\theta_i$ are, in addition, in $L^{\infty}\vNT\cM$.
+For general $\eta_i$ and $\theta_i$ as above, the asserted inequality then follows by a density argument.
 This proves the first statement.
-Suppose now that $2\leq p,q<\infty$.
-By symmetrization (\ref{eqn:symmetrization}) and Theorem~\ref{thm:KhintchineNC},